superflanker/NaivePyDESSEM/docs/source/userguide.md

 renewable:
   units:
     EOL_1:
+      bar:  BAR_1       # optional for one bar systems
       gbar: [110, 112, 110, 105, 100, 85, 80, 60,
              55, 50, 45, 40, 40, 45, 50, 55,
              60, 80, 85, 100, 105, 110, 112, 110]
     SOL_1:
+      bar:  BAR_1       # optional for one bar systems
       gbar: [0, 0, 0, 0, 0, 0, 40, 65,
              90, 120, 140, 160, 170, 170, 160, 130,
              100, 60, 20, 0, 0, 0, 0, 0]